-Historically, the blue-chip art market has only been open to those wealthy few.
-However, blue-chip works are becoming more accessible – and more affordable.
+Historically, the blue-chip art market has only been open to a wealthy few.
+However, the works of art by blue-chip artists are becoming more accessible and affordable.

 Blue-Chip Art: What Is It?

-In terms of investment, blue-chip stocks are considered an attractive option, as there is a history of success behind the business.
-Since then, the phrase is used to refer to stocks that investors have the utmost confidence in and has also become synonymous with the art world.
+In terms of art investment, blue-chip stocks are considered an attractive option, as there is a history of success behind the business.
+Since then, the phrase has been used to refer to stocks that investors have the utmost confidence in and has also become synonymous with the art world.